toddaustin07/MQTT_SmartApp/README.md

 - Use of the |label or |name identifiers will delay the publishing of the message by 2-3 hundred milliseconds due to an additional fetch required to SmartThings.

-- Appending a dynamic element with a fixed string is not currently supported (i.e. 'mydeviceid_|deviceid').
+- Appending a dynamic element with a fixed string (or vice versa) is not currently supported (i.e. 'mydeviceid_|deviceid').

 ### Status Messages
 The top level topic from the Topic Template will be used to send various status messages such as indications of MQTT (re)connection or SmartApp configuration changes.
-For example, if the top level topic is 'smartthings', the following topic will be used for these status messages: 'smartthings/status'.
+For example, if the top level topic is 'smartthings', then 'smartthings/status' will be used for these status messages.
 This topic can be subscribed-to for notification of the operational status of the nodeJS SmartApp.

 ## Testing/Verification
-Start up an MQTT subscription utility and subscribe to the topic level topic you configured in Topic Template, e.g. 'smartthings/#':
+Start up an MQTT subscription utility and subscribe to the top-level topic you configured in Topic Template, e.g. 'smartthings/#':
 - mosquitto_sub
   ```
   mosquitto_sub -v -h localhost -t "smartthings/#"